Friday, June 13, 2025

 Why should I consult my doctor before starting a weight loss program?

-Talking to your doctor is key for safe weight loss.
-They give advice based on your health.
-They can spot risks and help you manage weight in a healthy way.
+Talking to your doctor is key to safe weight loss.
+They give advice based on your health, can spot risks, and can help you manage your weight healthily.

 How can my doctor help in setting realistic weight loss goals?

 Your doctor sets goals that fit your age, weight, and health.
-They make sure your weight loss is safe and effective.
-This avoids harmful dieting.
+They also ensure that your weight loss is safe and effective, avoiding harmful dieting.

 What medical conditions should I disclose to my doctor when discussing weight loss?

-Tell your doctor about any health issues like thyroid problems or diabetes.
-These can affect your weight loss and need special care.
+Tell your doctor about any health issues you may have, like thyroid problems or diabetes.
+These can affect your weight loss and require special care.

 Why is transparency about my medical history important during my weight loss consultations?